Mercury (planet): BepiColombo

 The European Space Agency and the Japanese Space Agency developed and launched a joint mission called BepiColombo, which will orbit Mercury with two probes: one to map the planet and the other to study its magnetosphere.
-Launched on October 20, 2018, BepiColombo is expected to reach Mercury in 2025.
+BepiColombo was launched on October 20, 2018.
 It will release a magnetometer probe into an elliptical orbit, then chemical rockets will fire to deposit the mapper probe into a circular orbit.
 Both probes will operate for one terrestrial year.
 The mapper probe carries an array of spectrometers similar to those on MESSENGER, and will study the planet at many different wavelengths including infrared, ultraviolet, X-ray and gamma ray.
-BepiColombo conducted the first of its six planned Mercury flybys on October 1, 2021.
+BepiColombo conducted the first of its six planned Mercury flybys on October 1, 2021, and the sixth was completed on January 9, 2025.
+The spacecraft will enter the planet's orbit in 2026.